nayefmuhiar/dealFinder/README.md

 ### Prerequisites

-What things you need to install the software
+Things you need to install the software

 ```
 Ruby 2.5.0